 Starting with the breakfast, I made the famous Masala Dosa of Tamil Nadu, where Potato masala is stuffed inside the dosa and served with a variety of Chutneys and Sambar.
-Potato Masala that I made was thick for it to be stuffed in.
-For a change I made Coriander Coconut Chutney, Onion Chutney along with Amma’s podi.
-Our regular stock of Amma’s podi got exhausted and I got a fresh batch made by Amma.
+The potato Masala that I made was thick for it to be stuffed in.
+For a change, I made Coriander Coconut Chutney, Onion Chutney along with Amma's podi.
+Our regular stock of Amma's podi got exhausted and I got a fresh batch made by Amma.

 Seviyan | Sweet Vermicelli

 Condensed Milk - 400 gms (1 tin)

 Vermicelli / Semiya - 2 cups (200 gms)

 Water - 3 -4 glasses